LvYe-Go/Foreign-Exchange/Final_Project/lab_notebook.md

 # Pubmed Central Topic Visualization
 Name : Jing Yu

 Andrew ID: jingyu

 ## Project Topic

-We could use classification to extract hierarchical topic from files.
-I get it to general json format and genrate flare.json to genral  json.
+ The target is utilizing the Pubmed Central (PMC) open access dataset,use classification to extract hierarchical topic from files to process the PMC dataset with a user provided term, then I get it to general json format and genrate flare.json to general  json.
 Using 3D.js tachonologies to show different format of data visulazation.

 ## Data Source